Hollow Triumph: Plot

-Müller discovers "he" has a girlfriend, Virginia Taylor (Leslie Brooks), and that they frequent Maxwell's, a high class casino.
+Müller then discovers "he" has a girlfriend, Virginia Taylor, and that they frequent Maxwell's, a high class casino.
 It also turns out Bartok has been losing heavily.

 When a worried Frederick Müller tries to contact his brother, the trail leads to Bartok.
 The scar convinces Frederick that the man he sees is merely a lookalike.
 Evelyn, previously unaware of the switch (but now very suspicious), reveals that John Müller said he was going to Paris.
-Frederick Müller tells "Bartok" that his brother no longer has to hide; Stansyck was convicted for "income tax problems" and is scheduled to be deported.
+Frederick Müller tells "Bartok" that his brother no longer has to hide, because Stansyck was convicted for "income tax problems" and is scheduled to be deported.

 Afterwards, Evelyn realizes that Müller is an imposter and that he must have killed the psychoanalyst.
-Though he admits to her he did, she does not turn him in to the police; instead she purchases a ticket to sail to Honolulu.
+Although he admits it to her, she does not turn him in to the police, instead purchasing a ticket to sail to Honolulu.
 Müller finds out and promises he will go with her, but she does not believe he would leave such an opportunity to enrich himself.
 Müller arranges for other doctors to take care of his patients and heads to the dock.
 There, however, he is intercepted by two men who want to discuss Bartok's $90,000 gambling debt.
 When Müller tries to break away, they fatally shoot him.
-Evelyn sails away, unaware that Müller lies dying on the dock.
+Evelyn sails away, unaware that Müller intended to keep his promise to her.